ThomasApplewhite/LexGame/Documentation/Game/GameDaemon.md

 gsb_frequency_reciever_name:  Holds the name of the method that handles GameStoryBeat frequency info signals.

 ### Child Nodes
 PhoneControl: the PhoneControl that the GameDaemon is using to produce GameStoryBeats.
+Its StoryBeatTriggered signal is connected to GameDaemon in the editor.

 ## signal GameStoryBeatAdvanced(old_story_beat, old_frequency, new_story_beat, new_frequency)
 The story beat arguments are GameStoryBeat, and frequencies are ints.